muhammadghazali/hashids.node.js/README.md

 ## Bonus

-Since these hashes are most likely to be used in user-visible places, like the url -- no matter the salt value, they will not make up basic curse words by design, like the f-bomb or "#2".
+Since these hashes are most likely to be used in user-visible places, like the url -- no matter the salt value, they should not make up basic curse words by design, like the f-bomb or "#2".